Lara Logan: Reporting from Egypt and sexual assault

 Logan and her CBS crew were arrested and detained for one night by the Egyptian Army on 3 February 2011, while covering the Egyptian revolution.
 She said the crew was blindfolded and handcuffed at gunpoint, and their driver beaten.
 They were advised to leave the country, but were later released.

 On 15 February 2011, CBS News released a statement that Logan had been beaten and sexually assaulted on 11 February, while covering the celebrations in Tahrir Square following Hosni Mubarak's resignation.
 60 Minutes broadcast an interview with her about it on 1 May 2011; she said she was speaking out because of the prevalence of mass sexual assault in Egypt, and to break the silence about the sexual violence women reporters are reluctant to report in case it prevents them from doing their jobs.

 She said the incident involved 200 to 300 men and lasted around 25 minutes.
 She had been reporting the celebrations for an hour without incident when her camera battery failed.
 One of the Egyptian CBS crew suggested they leave, telling her later he heard the crowd make inappropriate sexual comments about her.
 She felt hands touching her, and can be heard shouting "stop", just as the camera died.
 One of the crowd shouted that she was an Israeli Jew, a claim that CBS said, though false, was a "match to gasoline".
 She said that they tore off her clothes and, in her words, raped her with their hands, while taking photographs with their cellphones.
 They began pulling her body in different directions, pulling her hair so hard she said it seemed they were trying to tear off chunks of her scalp.
 She was dragged along the square to where the crowd was stopped by a fence, alongside which a group of women were camping.
 One woman wearing a chador put her arms around Logan, and the others closed ranks around her, while some men who were with the women threw water at the crowd.
 A group of soldiers appeared, beat back the crowd with batons, and one of them threw Logan over his shoulder.
 She later said she thought she was dying during the assault.
 She was flown back to the U.S. the next day, where she spent four days in the hospital.
-She was contacted by President Barack Obama when she arrived home.
+She was contacted by then-President Barack Obama when she arrived home.
 CBS said that the identity of the attackers remained unclear, and that it was unlikely that any would be prosecuted.